-The collection of real-time BIDS and OFFERS across all Bank Bill tenors from predefined broker pages are performed using dedicated data feed handlers (Bloomberg).
+The collection of real-time Bids and Offers across all Bank Bill tenors from predefined broker pages are performed using dedicated data feed handlers (Bloomberg).

-There are two data feed handlers; a Production Feed Handler and a Disaster Recovery Feed Handler.
-Both are active and available should one feed/connection become unavailable.
+There are two servers: a Production server and a Disaster Recovery (DR) server.
+Both are active with the DR server being made available should the production server become unavailable.

-The BKBM market (NZdata system) will make a web service request for the Bank Bill broker data at a randomised time within the Trading Window of 10:20- 10:22am each business day (See 12.0 Appendix VII for Good Business Day definition).
+The BKBM market (NZdata system) will take a snapshot of the Bank Bill broker data at 10:23am each business day (See 13.0 Appendix VIII for Good Business Day definition).